-Also, as I mentioned previously, I loved the Online Configurator feature on the website.
+Also, as I mentioned previously, I loved the Online Design Tool on the website.
 I’m a perfectionist and I cannot tell you how many hours I enjoyed filled with excitement building my studio digitally, playing with all the different options swapping this for that with no pressure from any sales team.

 What advice would you give to someone wanting to start their own home business or studio?

 The advice I would give to a Tattoo Artist wanting to work from a home studio:

 - It’s easier than you might think.
 Firstly it was so much easier than I ever imagined getting a premise license from the council to tattoo from a home studio.
 Just follow the by-laws and it’s a breeze.

 - Make sure you have the clientele.
 If you rely on walk-ins in any way then this isn’t the right move for you.